-Aye enters his fifth season as the head coach of the Allan Hancock College men's basketball team.
-He has guided the Bulldogs to a total of 56 victories over four seasons, a conference championship and one postseason appearance.
+Aye enters his seventh season as the head coach of the Allan Hancock College men's basketball team coming off back-to-back 23-win campaigns, the program’s most successful stretch since winning 26 games in 1987-88, 1988-89 and 1989-90.
+In six seasons with the Bulldogs, Aye has led the Bulldogs to a total of 102 victories, a conference championship and three postseason appearances.
 He has a strong history of helping his student-athletes earn opportunities at four-year universities.

-Aye's coaching staff at Hancock is unique because he and two of his assistant coaches, Josh Motenko and Vic Armendariz, all have Division I-coaching experience.
+Aye's coaching staff at Hancock has been unique over the years because him and three of his assistant coaches, Josh Motenko, Vic Armendariz, and Amaurys Fermin, have Division I experience.

 Prior to Hancock, Aye spent eight years as the head coach of the men’s basketball team at Imperial Valley College, where he led the team to back-to-back Pacific Coast Conference championships in 2007 and 2008.
 He was named the Conference Coach of the Year both seasons.
 The Imperial Valley Arabs traveled to Santa Maria in 2012 and beat the Bulldogs 79-72 in a first round playoff game.
 Aye taught physical education and health at Imperial Valley College and was voted Employee of the Year by his fellow instructors, administrators and students in 2008.